explodinglabs/jsonrpcserver/README.rst

     def index():
         return dispatch(sys.modules[__name__])

-The argument to ``dispatch()`` must be any object containing the RPC handling methods.
-Here I've used this very module.
+The argument to ``dispatch`` can be any object containing the RPC handling methods.
+Here I've used this very module so we can write the RPC methods right here.
 Now write the RPC methods, just as you would any other Python function:

 .. sourcecode:: python